wwivbbs/docs/docs/archive/net37_tec_docs.md

 each with their own coordinator.
 Node numbers are an unsigned short int, so that nodes may be assigned a value from 1 to 65535.
 Node numbers from 32000 to 32767 are reserved for internal use by WWIV.

-For example 32767 is reserved for Internet network Gateway, and 32765 is reserved for native FTN style networking.
+The following network numbers are reserved:
+* 32765: Net5x Native FTN Networking
+* 32766: Net5x Natie NNTP
+* 32767: Legacy PPP Project/WINS and Net5x Native Internet Email

 The lists of nodes are distributed in two sets of files:
 BBSLIST.NET and CONNECT.NET.
 The CONNECT.NET file